-- 88. Congress further evinced its intent to restrict the Executive's ability to exclude foreign speakers by asserting that such exclusions should not be based solely on "the possible content of an alien's speech in this country," that the Secretary's authority to determine that entry would compromise foreign policy interests should be used "sparingly and not merely because there is a likelihood that an alien will make critical remarks about the United States or its policies," and that the "compelling foreign policy interest" standard should be applied strictly.
+- Nor could he.
+Legislative history reveals that Congress intended to limit the Executive's authority to exclude noncitizens based on their speech or beliefs.
+When the Moynihan Amendment was passed in 1987, the Senate Committee warned that "[f]or many years, the United States has embarrassed itself by excluding prominent foreigners from visiting the United States solely because of their political beliefs."
+The amendment was intended "to take away the executive branch's authority to deny visas to foreigners solely because of the foreigner's political beliefs or because of his anticipated speech in the United States," while affirming "the principles of the First Amendment."
+(S. Rep. No. 100-75 at 11, 100th Cong., 1st Sess.
+(1987), reprinted in 133 Cong.
+Rec.
+S2326 (1987)). - 79.
+Congress further evinced its intent to restrict the Executive's ability to exclude foreign speakers by asserting that such exclusions should not be based solely on "the possible content of an alien's speech in this country," that the Secretary's authority to determine that entry would compromise foreign policy interests should be used "sparingly and not merely because there is a likelihood that an alien will make critical remarks about the United States or its policies," and that the "compelling foreign policy interest" standard should be applied strictly.
 (H.R.
 Conf.
 Rep. No. 101-955, 101st Cong., 2nd Sess.
 (1990), reprinted in 1990 U.S.C.C.A.N.
 6784, 6794).
 As an example, the same House Report on the amendment shared the case of the Shah of Iran as an illustration of where his "mere entry into the United States could [have resulted] in imminent harm to lives or property of United States persons abroad or to property of the United States government abroad."
+Id.

-Id. - 89.
-Respondents' failure to follow the procedures specified in the law they relied on to arrest Dr. Khan Suri, along with the statements by Respondents and other government officials, clearly demonstrate that the sole reason for Dr. Khan Suri's apprehension, transfer, and detention is his actual and imputed protected speech, viewpoint, religion, national origin, and protected associations.
+80. Respondents' failure to follow the procedures specified in the law they relied on to arrest Dr. Khan Suri, along with the statements by Respondents and other government officials, clearly demonstrate that the sole reason for Dr. Khan Suri's apprehension, transfer, and detention is his actual and imputed protected speech, viewpoint, religion, national origin, and protected associations.